stevencox/tycho/README.md

 That said, the API is also large and complex.
 We need a design that tailors its surface area to our use cases.

 Finally, a pod is one or more containers.
-So with a single facility that uses the K8s API to launch a pod, we can likely do most of the Stage use cases.
+So launching, deploying, and networking pods as K8s services gives us a lot of needed flexibility and control.

 ### Tycho

-So, for the foregoing reasons, under the tycho subdirectory, you can find:
+So, for those reasons, under the tycho subdirectory, you can find:

 * **model.py** containing System, Container, and Limits classes.
-These provide minimal high level abstractions of services we will launch on a compute fabric.
+These provide a minimalist high level abstractions of services we will launch on a compute infrastructure.
-* **template** a directory containing environment specifi templates for projecting a model object (like System) into a Kubernetes Pod configuration.
+* **template** a directory containing environment specific templates for projecting a model object (like System) into a Kubernetes Pod configuration.
 * **compute.py** provides an abstraction for our environment's interface to K8s.
 For example, when the UI launches a container, it needs to call something to do that, get appropriate status information, and be able to monitor, update, and stop that job.
+Tycho will grow up to be that interface.
 * **api.py** is a Swagger API to the compute module.
 * **test** provides pytests for the model.
 Looking into options for testing the Kube portions.

-This all works with minikube.
+This all works with minikube on your machine.

 If you bring up the Swagger interface, you can try the example with your minikube instance.
 ![image](https://user-images.githubusercontent.com/306971/53313133-f1337d00-3885-11e9-8aea-83ab4a92807e.png)